-The log file contains information that might help you find any potential problems with the sshd configuration file.
+The log file contains information that might help you find potential problems with the SSHD configuration file.
 For example, when an ssh connection is established, the changes made to the log file modify the terms agreed upon by both parties, which results in the remote server rejecting the client.

-To access to the sshd_config file, run this command:
+To access the sshd_config file, run this command:

 sudo nano /etc/ssh/sshd_config

 The complicated capabilities such as forwarding ports can all be managed by changing the sshd configuration file.
-If you make changes to the sshd config file, you must restart the sshd service before these modifications are available.
+If you change the sshd config file, restart the SSHD service before these modifications are available.

 On Ubuntu or Debian Linux, you can restart the sshd service by running this command: